Effective results on linear dependence for elliptic curves: Preliminaries

 \subsection{The Chebotarev Density Theorem}

-For the convenience of the reader, we restate two useful results as follows.
-The first one is due to Hensel, see~\cite[Proposition~6]{Serre1981}; while the second is about the least prime ideal in the Chebotarev Density Theorem, see~\cite{Lagarias1977,Lagarias1979}.
+For the convenience of the reader, we restate two useful results.
+The first one is an upper bound on the discriminant of a number field due to Hensel, see~\cite[Proposition~6]{Serre1981}; while the second is about the least prime ideal as in the Chebotarev Density Theorem due to Lagarias, Montgomery and Odlyzko, see~\cite[page~462]{Lagarias1977} and~\cite[Theorem~1.1 and Equation~(1.2)]{Lagarias1979}.

-\begin{lemma} Let $L/\Q$ be a Galois extension of degree $n$ and ramified only at the primes $p_1,\ldots,p_m$.
+\begin{lemma} Let $L/\Q$ be a Galois extension of degree $d$ and ramified only at the primes $p_1,\ldots,p_m$.
 Then, we have

 where $D_L$ is the discriminant of $L/\Q$. \end{lemma}